 But, what is VPS?

-Fundamentally, the oscillator takes a pair of sine waves with specific frequencies and glues them together at a specific time.
+Fundamentally, our VPS oscillator takes a pair of sine waves with specific frequencies and glues them together at a specific time.
 With control over two parameters, which determine the frequencies of the sine waves and the location at which they are glued together, a VPS oscillator provides a new level of control over the waveform’s intricate harmonics.

 By varying these parameters, a VPS oscillator can create a wide variety of rich sonic textures and distinct timbres; clean, crisp tones for sub-bass; distorted leads; thick rumbles for heavy bass-lines; shiny cyber sounds; growls and glitches.